 SA Co-D 1T MoS2 exhibits outstanding hydrogen evolution reaction activity (as good as commercial Pt) and excellent long-term stability.
-The active site block experiment reveals that the single atom Co is the principal catalytic center, although both single Co atom and 2H to D-1T phase transformation of MoS2 are also contributory for HER catalysis.
-DFT calculations furthur confirmed that the high HER activity of this single atom catalyst is mainly owing to an ensemble effect via the synergy of Co adatom and S of the MoS2 support by tuning hydrogen-binding mode at the interface of the catalyst.
+The active site block experiment reveals that the single-atom Co is the principal catalytic center, although both single Co atom and 2H to D-1T phase transformation of MoS2 are also contributory to HER catalysis.
+DFT calculations further confirmed that the high HER activity of this single-atom catalyst is mainly owing to an ensemble effect via the synergy of Co adatom and S of the MoS2 support by tuning hydrogen-bonding mode at the interface of the catalyst.
 The discovery of this SA Co-D 1T MoS2 catalyst highlights the area of tuning the structure and functionality of metal-TMD catalysts at the atomic scale, which holds great promise for applications in large scale water splitting electrolyzers.

 This work cannot be done without the valuable collaborative efforts from Prof. Xiaoqiang Cui (Jilin University), Prof. Weitao Zheng (Jilin University), Prof. Shaojun Guo (Peking University), Prof. Lin Gu (Institute of Physics, CAS), Dr. Jingyuan Ma (Shanghai Institute of Applied Physics, CAS), Prof. Lirong Zheng (Institute of High Energy Physics, CAS), Prof. Wei Zhang (Jilin University) and Prof. Ping Liu (Brookhaven National Laboratory).

 You can read more about the study in Nature Communications.

 You can also find more from our latest online review article in Materials Today.